Civlac/SRWLED-Wiki/Persistent-Variables-and-WLED.md

   } ripple;
 ```

-From within ripple_base(), we determine the number of ripples we want to support for each segment.
-In this case, it's:
+From within the ripple_base() routine, we determine the number of ripples we want to support for each segment.
+In this case, we'll say:

 ` uint16_t maxRipples = 1 + (SEGLEN >> 2);